MultiSafepay/docs/content/integrations/payment-components/integrating-multiple-payment-methods.md

 ---
-title : "Integrating multiple payment gateways" breadcrumb_title : "Integrating multiple payment gateways"
+title : "Integrating multiple payment methods" breadcrumb_title : "Integrating multiple payment methods"
-meta_title: "Payment components - Integrating multiple gateways - MultiSafepay Docs"
+meta_title: "Payment Components - Integrating multiple payment methods - MultiSafepay Docs"
 meta_description: "The MultiSafepay Documentation Center presents all relevant information about our Plugins and API.
 You can also find support pages for payment methods, tools and general questions as well as the contact details of our Support and Integration Teams."
 layout: 'single'
 read_more: '.'
 ---

-To integrate a Payment Component into your checkout for multiple payment gateways, follow these steps:
+To integrate a Payment Component into your checkout for multiple payment methods, follow these steps:

-## Step 1: Prepare
+## Step 1: Install

 ### Generate an API token
 Payment Components require a MultiSafepay API token.
 See API Reference&nbsp;-&nbsp;[Generate an API token](/api/#generate-an-api-token).

-**Note:** To keep your API key private, make the request from your own server.
+**Note:** To keep your API key private, request the token from your own server.

 ### Add elements to your checkout page
-**1.** Add our Payment Component CSS to the `<head>` of your checkout page:
+**1.** Add the Payment Component CSS to the `<head>` of your checkout page:
 ```
 link rel="stylesheet" href="https://pay.multisafepay.com/sdk/compnents/v1/components.css">
 ```

-**2.** Add the following script to the bottom of the `<body>` of your checkout page:
+**2.** Add the Payment Component script to the bottom of the `<body>` of your checkout page:
 ```
 <script src="https://pay.multisafepay.com/sdk/components/v1/components.js"></script>
 ```
-**Note:** If you choose to host the Payment Component library on your own server, MultiSafepay is no longer responsible for [PCI DSS compliance](/faq/general/glossary/#payment-card-industry-data-security-standard-pci-dss).
+**Note:** If you choose to host the Payment Component library on your own server, MultiSafepay is no longer responsible for [PCI DSS compliance](/faq/general/multisafepay-glossary/#payment-card-industry-data-security-standard-pci-dss).

-**3.** Create a DOM element for the Payment Component UI in the `<body>` of your checkout page:
+**3.** Add the DOM element for the Payment Component UI in the `<body>` of your checkout page:
 ```
 <div id="MSPPayment"></div>
 ```